rumbis/ollama-gui/README.md

 ## Running the Streamlit Chat Application

 1. Update `LLAMA_MODEL` and `LLAMA_BASE_URL` with the correct values for your environment.
 For this example, use "llama2:latest" and "localhost:11434".

+1. Open a terminal or command prompt.
+2. Navigate to the directory containing your Streamlit Python script.
+3. Run `streamlit run chat.py This will start the Streamlit server from that script.